zeneise/gradfolio/index.md

 I received a Dr.-Ing.
 (PhD) degree in Mechanical Engineering and Industrial Information Technology from Technical University Berlin and a Dipl.-Ing. degree in Aeronautics and Aerospace from Technical University Munich.

-In my freetime, I enjoy exploring foreign countries, cultures and cuisines, playing basketball, and reading a good book – mainly, about technology, natural sciences, business or ancient roman history.
+In my freetime, I enjoy exploring foreign countries, cultures and cuisines, playing basketball, and reading a good book – mainly, about technology, natural science, business or ancient roman history.